artem-zinnatullin/TheContext-Podcast/show_notes/Episode_19_Part1.md

 * [Discussion after the episode](https://github.com/artem-zinnatullin/TheContext-Podcast/issues/95)

-In the first part of episode #19 Artur and Hannes chated with Benoît Quenaudon from Square about Model-View-Intent.
+In the first part of episode #19 Artur and Hannes chatted with Benoît Quenaudon from Square about Model-View-Intent.
 We discussed the difference between MVP, MVVM and MVI, how to implement MVI, reusable components and how to test MVI based applications.

 ### Guest: